GeoscienceAustralia/dea-knowledge-hub/content/data/products/dea-coastlines/_access.md

 3. The DEA Coastlines layers will load with built-in symbology.
 By default, DEA Coastlines layers automatically transition based on the zoom level of the map.
 To deactivate this: right click on a layer in the QGIS Layers panel, click `Set Layer Scale Visibility`, and untick `Scale visibility.`
 :::

-:::{dropdown} How to explore DEA Maps
+:::{dropdown} How do I explore DEA Maps?
 To explore DEA Coastlines on the interactive DEA Maps platform, visit the link below:

 [https://maps.dea.ga.gov.au/story/DEACoastlines](https://maps.dea.ga.gov.au/#share=s-DEACoastlines&playStory=1)